-Central venous catheters should be removed, when feasible, in HIV-infected children with fungemia.
+Central venous catheters should be removed, when feasible, in children with HIV with fungemia.

 In uncomplicated catheter-associated C. albicans candidemia, an initial course of amphotericin B followed by fluconazole to complete treatment can be used (use invasive disease dosing).

-Voriconazole has been used to treat esophageal candidiasis in a small number of HIV-uninfected immunocompromised children.
+Voriconazole has been used to treat esophageal candidiasis in a small number of immunocompromised children without HIV.

 |Key to Abbreviations: BSA = body surface area; CD4 = CD4 T lymphocyte; CDC = Centers for Disease Control and Prevention; IV = intravenous; PK = pharmacokinetic|